 Single hems can pop at stress points.
 That’s normal aging, not always a deal-breaker.
 Look for tiny breaks along the edge.
 Minor touch-ups keep the line intact.

-You’re reading garment durability and past care.
+You’re reading about garment durability and past care.
 Diffuse wear looks honest.
 Clean breaks may signal a newer failure.
 If you see them unraveling, decide if a period-correct repair is worth it.

 Care and wash tips to protect single-needle hems